 On the bright side, children seem to respond better to cancer treatment than adults, in the absence of other ‘adult’ complications like diabetes and heart disease.
 Apparently, about 7 in 10 children with cancer are long-term survivors.

 According to Assoc Prof Yeoh, childhood cancer is genetically “less complex” than adult cancers.
 For example, childhood leukaemia harbours one to 10 mutations, compared to hundreds in adult cancer.
-Also children tolerate, and are more compliant to chemotherapy.
+Also, children tolerate and are more compliant with chemotherapy.
 “Like a new car, a child’s body is pristine — they don’t have diabetes, high blood pressure or heart disease which complicate adults,” he says.

 A chief challenge of childhood cancer is managing the side effects of the treatment.
 It is heartbreaking to see little souls suffering from hair loss, nausea and pounding headaches.
 Treatments like intensive chemotherapy can also cause damage to organs like the heart, skin and brain, which may result in long-term complications that may lead to a relapse, later on in life.